tjvantoll/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

             bundles.Add(new StyleBundle("~/Content/kendo").Include(
                     "~/Content/kendo.common.*",
                     "~/Content/kendo.default.*"));

+            // Clear all items from the default ignore list to allow minified CSS and JavaScript files to be included in debug mode bundles.IgnoreList.Clear();

+            // Add back the default ignore list rules sans the ones which affect minified files and debug mode bundles.IgnoreList.Ignore("*.intellisense.js");
+            bundles.IgnoreList.Ignore("*-vsdoc.js");
+            bundles.IgnoreList.Ignore("*.debug.js", OptimizationMode.WhenEnabled);
         }

 7. Register the bundles in your layout page at the end of the `head` element. **Remove any existing jQuery bundle registration at end of the `body` element of the page.** **Note:** If you don't want to use ASP.NET bundles perform steps 5 and 6 from the [Using Kendo UI in ASP.NET MVC 3 application](#using-kendo-ui-in-asp.net-mvc-3-application) section.